A variable-indexed annuity gives you the opportunity to earn returns based, in part, on the positive change of an external index.

 - Limit downside risk: With a variable-indexed annuity, you will receive a level of protection from market loss.

-- No upfront or recurring fees: You won’t pay fees unless you take a withdrawal or surrender your annuity during the early withdrawal charge period.
+- No upfront or recurring fees: You won’t pay fees unless you take a withdrawal or surrender your variable-indexed annuity during the early withdrawal charge period.

-- Guaranteed retirement income: When you’re ready to turn your annuity into retirement income, you can select from a variety of payout options, including an income stream that will last for the rest of your life.
+- Guaranteed retirement income: When you’re ready to turn your variable-indexed annuity into retirement income, you can select from a variety of payout options, including an income stream that will last for the rest of your life.

 A variable-indexed annuity may be the right choice to grow your money based on market performance, if you’re willing to take on some risk for competitive earning potential.
 If you’re interested in keeping your money protected, you may want to consider a fixed or fixed-indexed annuity.